sysadminmike/couch-to-postgres/README.md

 It will add a record to the since_checkpoints table and begin syncing.

 At this point you can now perform SELECT queries the docs within postgres as in the above example.
+This should be fine to use against a production couchdb as it makes no changes to and is performing the same tasks as the elastic search river plugin.
+With a bit of copy/pasting it is possible to use sql to create simple scripts or one liners to run in a shell with curl.

 -------